Toglefritz/Launchpad/README.md

 ### flutter_app/

-Contains the source code for the Gadgetron Flutter app.
+Contains the source code for the Launchpad Flutter app.
 This is a cross platform app designed to run on a wide variety of platforms.

 ### docs/

 Houses all documentation files, including API documentation, user guides, and architectural overviews.

+### cloud_functions/

+Contains code for the Firebase Functions backend infrastructed used by this project.

 ### demo/

-Includes demonstration materials such as videos and screenshots to help you understand and use Gadgetron effectively.
+Includes demonstration materials such as videos and screenshots to help you understand and use Launchpad effectively.

 ### githooks/